Jailbreaking your friendly, garden-variety, bomb-carrying robot dog

 1. Relevance.
 Prompts returned by PAIR often ask the robot to generate information (e.g., tutorials or historical overviews) rather than actions (e.g., executable code).

 2. Groundedness.
-Prompts returned by PAIR may not be grounded in the physical world, meaning they may ask the robot to perform actions that are incompatible with the its surroundings.
+Prompts returned by PAIR may not be grounded in the physical world, meaning they may ask the robot to perform actions that are incompatible with its surroundings.

 Because PAIR is designed to fool chatbots into generating harmful information, it is better suited to producing a tutorial outlining how one could hypothetically build a bomb (e.g., under the persona of an author); this is orthogonal to the goal of producing actions, i.e., code that, when executed, causes the robot to build the bomb itself.
 Moreover, even if PAIR elicits code from the robot's LLM, it is often the case that this code is not compatible with the environment (e.g., due to the presence of barriers or obstacles) or else not executable on the robot (e.g., due to the use of functions that do not belong to the robot's API).